htmd.model module#

 - Parameters:

-lags (list) – Specify explicitly at which lag times to compute the timescales.
+lags (list or range or np.ndarray) – Specify explicitly at which lag times to compute the timescales.

 minlag (float) – The minimum lag time for the timescales.
 Used in combination with maxlag and numlags.